-If a grant of Options to a substantial shareholder or an independent non-executive Director, or any of their respective associates will result in the total number of the shares issued and to be issued upon exercise of the Options already granted and to be granted (including Options exercised, cancelled and outstanding) to such person under the Share Option Scheme or any other share option schemes adopted by our Group from time to time pursuant to which options to subscribe for share may be granted in any 12-month period up to and including the date of the grant: (i) representing in aggregate 0.1% (or such other percentage as may from time to time specified by the Stock Exchange) of the shares in issue from time to time; and (ii) having an aggregate value, based on the closing price of the shares at the date of the grant, in excess of HK\$5 million, then the proposed grant of Options must be approved by the Stock Listing Rules.
+If a grant of Options to a substantial shareholder or an independent non-executive Director, or any of their respective associates will result in the total number of the shares issued and to be issued upon exercise of the Options already granted and to be granted (including Options exercised, cancelled and outstanding) to such person under the Share Option Scheme or any other share option schemes adopted by our Group from time to time pursuant to which options to subscribe for share may be granted in any 12-month period up to and including the date of the grant: (i) representing in aggregate 0.1% (or such other percentage as may from time to time specified by the Stock Exchange) of the shares in issue from time to time; and (ii) having an aggregate value, based on the closing price of the shares at the date of the grant, in excess of HK\$5 million, then the proposed grant of Options must be approved by the shareholders.
+Our Company must send a circular to the shareholders which must contain the information required under the GEM Listing Rules.
 The grantee, his associates and all core connected persons (as defined in the GEM Listing Rules) of our Company must abstain from voting in favour at such general meeting.